jamezmca/learn-to-code/course notes/html_css.md

     * ```<span>Click me</span>```
         * used for special inline styling of certain contents

-**Typography Tags** are for all things text related.
+**-> Typography Tags** are for all things text related.
 Most of us are familiar with the typography options in a word document and HTML isn't so different.
 We have 6 tiers of heading typography tags -

 ```
 <h1>Heading 1 - the biggest font & size (only for titles and main headings)</h1>